How Should Beginners Start Investing?

 Digital platforms like Betterment and Wealthfront are great for beginners starting investing.
 These tools create automated portfolios tailored to individual preferences.

-Many beginners invest based on trends or tips without thorough research.
-This often results in losses.
-Always analyze the market and seek credible advice before investing.
+Many beginners invest based on trends or tips without thorough research, often resulting in losses.
+Always analyze the market before making decisions.

 Some platforms charge hidden fees, eating into your returns.
 Beginners should focus on low-cost funds and brokers.